 Our CLO securitization resulted in the creation of a TMP for federal income tax purposes.
-Future securitizations by us or our subsidiaries could result in the creation of additional TMPs for U.S. federal income tax purposes.
+Future securitizations by us or our consolidated subsidiaries could result in the creation of additional TMPs for United States federal income tax purposes.
 As a result, we could have "excess inclusion income."
-Certain categories of stockholders, such as non-U.S. stockholders eligible for treaty or other benefits, stockholders with net operating losses, and certain tax-exempt stockholders that are subject to unrelated business income tax, could be subject to increased taxes on a portion of their dividend income from us that is attributable to any such excess inclusion income.
+Certain categories of stockholders, such as non-United States stockholders eligible for treaty or other benefits, stockholders with net operating losses, and certain tax-exempt stockholders that are subject to unrelated business income tax, could be subject to increased taxes on a portion of their dividend income from us that is attributable to any such excess inclusion income.
 In the case of a stockholder that is a REIT, regulated investment company ("RIC"), common trust fund or other pass-through entity, our allocable share of our excess inclusion income could be considered excess inclusion income of such entity.
 In addition, to the extent that our common stock is owned by tax-exempt "disqualified organizations," such as certain government-related entities and charitable remainder trusts that are not subject to tax on unrelated business income, we may incur a corporate level tax on a portion of any excess inclusion income.
-Because this tax generally would be imposed on us, all of our stockholders, including stockholders that are not disqualified organizations, generally will bear a portion of the tax cost associated with the classification of us or a portion of un assets as a TMP.
-A RIC or other pass through entity owning our common stock in record name will be subject to tax at the highest U.S. federal corporate tax end any excess inclusion income to make such determinations.
-The manner in which excess inclusion income is calculated is not clear under assurance that the IRS will not challenge our method of making any such determinations.
-If the IRS were to disagree with any such determinations made or with the method used by us, the amount of any excess inclusion income required to be taken into account by one or more stockholders, including tax-exempt stockholders, non-U.S. stockholders and stockholders with net operating losses, could be significantly increased.
-Moreover, we could face limitations in selling equity interests in these securitizations to outside investors, or selling any debt securities issued in connection with these securitizations that might be considered to be equity interests for tax purposes.
-Finally, if we were to fail to qualify as a REIT, any TMP securitizations would be treated as separate taxable corporations for U.S. federal income tax purposes that could not be included in any consolidated U.S. federal corporate income tax return.
+Because this tax generally would be imposed on us, all of our stockholders, including stockholders that are not disqualified organizations, generally will bear a portion of the tax cost associated with the classification of us or a portion of our assets as a TMP.
+A RIC or other pass through entity owning our common stock in record name will be subject to tax at the highest United States federal corporate tax rate on any excess inclusion income allocated to their owners that are disqualified organizations.
+The manner in which excess inclusion income is calculated is not clear under current law.
+As required by IRS guidance, we intend to make such determinations based on what we believe to be a reasonable method.
+However, there can be no assurance that the IRS will not challenge our method of making any such determinations.
+If the IRS were to disagree with any such determinations made or with the method used by us, the amount of any excess inclusion income required to be taken into account by one or more stockholders, including tax-exempt stockholders, non-United States federal income tax purposes.
+Finally, if we were to fail to qualify as a REIT, any TMP securitizations would be treated as separate taxable corporations for United States federal income tax return.
 These limitations may prevent us from using certain techniques to maximize our returns from securitization transactions.